d-morrison/IntroStatActivities/_book/12-L09-paired-wrapup.md

         number_repetitions = xx,  # Number of simulated samples for null distribution which_first = 1)  # Not needed when using calculated differences
 ```
-|        Sketch the null distribution created using the code above.
+|        Sketch the null distribution created using the `paired_test` code.

 \vspace{1.5in}